Skip to content

 Most conversations about improving 529 plans focus on the contribution experience, but rarely do program administrators spend equal energy thinking about what happens at the other end: when the time comes to actually use those savings.

 That’s not a hypothetical.
-Catalis College Savings Solutions was the first provider in the market offering a 529-linked prepaid debit card that allows account owners to load their education savings and spend them directly, at the point of need.
+Catalis was the first provider in the market offering a 529-linked prepaid debit card that allows account owners to load their education savings and spend them directly, at the point of need.
 No waiting.
 No reimbursement workflow.
 No gap between when the expense happens and when the family can access their own money.

 For state program administrators, this is a meaningful differentiator.
 It’s a feature that makes the back-end experience as modern and seamless as the best consumer financial apps, and it’s one that families will notice, appreciate, and tell others about.